 Who Should Attend

-This seminar will be of interest to Engineers & Others in Design & Construction • Engineers & Other Plant Personnel • Maintenance & Safety Personnel • Contractors • Fire & Accident Investigators • Operating Personnel • Manufacturing, Government & Electrical Utility Staff
+This seminar will be of interest to Engineers and Others in Design and Construction • Engineers and Other Plant Personnel • Maintenance and Safety Personnel • Contractors • Fire and Accident Investigators • Operating Personnel • Manufacturing, Government and Electrical Utility Staff

 Overall rating of this course by its previous attendees!

 Almost all of EPIC's seminars and webinars offer :